 The cybersecurity industry knows how to produce and recognise technical knowledge and expertise in its employees.
 “We’re much less strong as a discipline and as a profession on how we manage it, how we resource it, how we measure impact over time.
 I think that’s where a lot of interesting, high impact work will happen in the next couple of years.”
 This is why O’Connor advocates for opening the industry to more diverse talent.
 He recommends that non-computer science people who are interested in cybersecurity should try and get into the field via their current place of work.
 “Just say you’re working in the HR department of a big company and they have security challenges - that kind of internal lateral move.
 Even if the first role you get is not perfect, doing it within your current company is one good path”.

 A discipline within security called threat modelling looks at the question of what information potential hackers might be after.
 “It depends on who you are.
 If I am the CEO of a large Irish public company what hackers want about me and my business is different to what hackers want from a Prime Minister of a country in Asia.”
 Their nefarious motivations vary “from month to month” but in general criminals are looking for “what can sell, what they can make money from”.

-This article was brought to you by UCD Institute for Discovery - fuelling interdisciplinary collaborations.
+This article was brought to you by UCD Institute for Discovery - fuelling interdisciplinary research collaborations.